 Central line placement is as standardized of a procedure as you can find in healthcare.
-No matter the city or hospital, the steps are exactly the same without much debate except for the great divide; using a steel needle vs angiocatheter to access the vein.
+No matter the city or hospital, the steps are exactly the same without much debate except for the great divide; using a steel needle vs. an angiocatheter to access the vein.

 The Steel Needle Club:

 The steel needle club generally includes most EM and ICU docs as well as the surgical specialties.
 This also includes any provider for whom speed is of the essence.

 This can lead to unintended arterial cannulation, hematoma, or other central line complications.